Free personalized radio that

 After a three-year layoff, Massive Attack -- their full name now properly reinstated -- resurfaced with Protection.
 Again working with Hooper and Tricky, they also brought into the fold vocalist Nicolette, as well as Everything But the Girl's Tracey Thorn.
 Three singles -- "Karmacoma," "Sly," and the title track -- were released from the LP, which was also remixed in its entirety by Mad Professor and issued as No Protection.
 A lengthy tour followed, and over the next several years, Massive Attack's solo work was primarily confined to remixes for artists including Garbage.
 They also worked with Madonna on a track for a Marvin Gaye tribute album.
 Finally, to promote their appearance at the annual Glastonbury music festival, the group issued the EP Risingson during the summer of 1997.

 In February 2003, after a five-year wait, Massive Attack released their fourth album, 100th Window, including collaborations with mainstay Horace Andy as well as Sinéad O'Connor.
 Danny the Dog, released in 2004, marked the group's entry into film score work and, perhaps unsurprisingly, often sounded much more like incidental background music than a typical Massive Attack release.
 From there, Del Naja and Davidge scored a handful of other films -- In Prison My Whole Life, Battle in Seattle, and Trouble the Water, for which they earned an Oscar nomination -- but their work was credited to their real names or the pseudonym 100 Suns rather than Massive Attack.
 The fifth Massive Attack album, Heligoland, released in 2010, featured collaborations with Horace Andy, TV on the Radio's Tunde Adebimpe, Elbow's Guy Garvey, and Martina Topley-Bird.
-The group returned with new music in 2016, working with Roots Manuva, Young Fathers, and Tricky on the Ritual Spirit EP. ~ Jason Ankeny
+Burial remixed the album's "Paradise Circus" and the unreleased "Four Walls" for a limited 12" release in 2011.
+The group returned in 2016 with a four-track EP, Ritual Spirit, on which they were joined by Tricky, Roots Manuva, and Young Fathers.
+Del Naja and Heligoland contributor Euan Dickinson were credited as co-producers. ~ Jason Ankeny

 Track List: Heligoland